 3. Auto-detect the search result page to scrape data

-- Detail of edit the pagination and then click "confirm"
+Edit the pagination setup and then click Confirm

-4. Set up wait time to slow down the scraping speed
+4. Set up a wait time to slow down the scraping speed

 5. Save and start to run the task and get data

 The last step is to save your task and run it.